johboe/covid-19-dashboard/README.md

 covid-19-dashboard
 ==============================

 Dynamic Dashboard of Covid-19 Data for the course "Enterprise Data Science".
-This project contains the ntoebooks for both delivery 3 and 4.
+This project contains the notebooks for both delivery 3 and 4.

 Project Organization
 ------------